gguynn/applicant-senior-front-end-engineer-master/README.md

 Finally, I spent time in the theme assets, specifically, the assets/sass folder.
 I used a basic structure, introduced variables and partials.
 I used CSS from [HTML5 Boilerplate](https://html5boilerplate.com/) including base and helper classes and definitions.

 * Depending on scope, I mgiht have included `normailize.css` as an npm dependency.
-* Skipped minification, Babel, and all other asset specific bundling since it's not part of this exercise.
+* Skipped minification, Babel, autoprefixing, and all other asset specific bundling since it's not part of this exercise.

 I'm now ready to start building out the Theme!

 [MERGED PULL REQUEST](https://github.com/gguynn/applicant-senior-front-end-engineer-master/pull/1)

+### Aug 6, 6p-

+#### Developed the theme styles and layouts

+Note: I won't be using any prettier or additional IDE settings to autoformat code.
+I will rely soley my default IDE settings, .editorconfig and lint configuration.
+Typically, I will include a VS Code settings.json file in version control.

 # Installation